aldojacopovirno/hybrid-heart-classifier/docs/methodology.md

-# Multi-Dimensional Statistical Modeling of Heart Disease Predictors: An Integrated Framework for Ordinal Regression and ROC Analysis
+# Optimizing Heart Disease Classification Through Statistical-Mathematical Hybridization: An Integrated Ordinal-XGBoost Framework Analysis

 ## 1. Introduction
-This document outlines the methodologies and statistical analyses applied to the *Multi-Dimensional Statistical Modeling of Heart Disease Predictors* project.
-The dataset from the University of California, Irvine (UCI) on heart disease was utilized to predict the probability of heart disease based on a variety of clinical indicators.
-The following sections describe data preprocessing, feature encoding, statistical analysis, model construction, and validation methodologies.
+This document details the methodologies and statistical analyses applied to the Optimizing Heart Disease Classification Through Statistical-Mathematical Hybridization project.
+Utilizing the UCI Heart Disease dataset, the goal is to classify and predict the probability and severity of heart disease using a hybrid framework that integrates **Ordinal Logistic Regression with XGBoost**.
+This dual approach leverages both statistical rigor and machine learning to enhance predictive performance and interpretability.

 ## 2. Data Preparation